 Student displays should include only their research paper, their lab notebook, and their display board.

-Students who are legal full time residents of one of the District 17 counties and who attend schools that do not have a local science fair or academic fair, may send their entry application packages directly to the Southwest Ohio Science Day registrar.
+Students who are legal full-time residents of one of the District 17 counties and who attend schools that do not have a local science fair or academic fair, yet wish to compete at the District 17 Science Day, should communicate with the District 17 Science Day Coordinator through the registration web page.

 Students who will reach age 21 on or before the event date are not eligible to participate.